When starting your project in ALM Octane, add users to spaces and workspaces.

 You cannot change your own Login name, but another admin can change that for you.

-For details on assigning roles, see Assign roles.
+For details on assigning roles, see Assign roles and permissions.

 For details on changing passwords, see Change passwords.